 Patagonia Women's R1® Fleece Hoody

-A venerated alpine essential, the R1® Hoody remains the optimal hooded midlayer for the full spectrum of mountain endeavors—now made with lighter and more breathable Polartec® Power Grid™ fabric (with Polygiene® permanent odor control) for outstanding stretch, compressibility and durability.
+A venerated alpine essential, the R1® Hoody remains the optimal hooded midlayer for the full spectrum of mountain endeavors—made with light and breathable Polartec® Power Grid™ fabric with Polygiene® permanent odor control for outstanding stretch, compressibility and durability.

-- Exclusive to Patagonia, this Polartec® Power Grid™ fabric (with Polygiene® permanent odor control) is lighter and more breathable than before, but with the same outstanding stretch and durability
+- Exclusive to Patagonia, this Polartec® Power Grid™ fabric with Polygiene® permanent odor control is light and breathable with outstanding stretch and durability

 - Raglan sleeves for increased mobility and off-shoulder seaming for comfort under a pack

-- Pullover silhouette has deep center-front zipper to allow for quick venting
+- Pullover silhouette has deep center-front zipper for quick venting

-- Sleeves have discreet on-seam thumb holes for added coverage in cold conditions
+- Sleeves have discreet on-seam thumb holes for wrist coverage in cold conditions

-- Torso is 1" longer than before to stay tucked in under a harness or a pack waistbelt
+- Torso is 1" longer than usual to stay tucked in under a harness or a pack waistbelt

 - 303 g (10.7 oz)